Skip to content

 Notes

-• Alerts are stored in Symfony’s FlashBag and persist for one request.
+• Alerts are stored in the session and consumed on read.

 • Alerts must be rendered on the frontend with SweetAlert2-compatible JavaScript.